Decorative image for blog on security and compliance

 Back to top

 PHP security and PHP compliance directly influence one another, so as we sought to gain a full scope of the 2024 landscape, we returned to a question from our 2023 report.
 We asked participants to state whether they need to meet regulatory or industry compliance standards.
-If they did not currently need to meet any PHP compliance standards, we asked them if they anticipated the need to meet any compliance in the next 12 months.
+If they did not currently need to meet any standards for PHP compliance, we asked them if they anticipated the need to meet any PHP compliance in the next 12 months.

 Chart showing the percentage of participants with PHP applications that have regulatory or industry compliance requirements.